 - Men: 106 pounds + 6 pounds for each inch above five feet and – 6 pounds for each inch below five feet.

 Let’s put this equation into action, using myself as an example.
 I am 185 centimeters, or 6 feet 1 inch.
 According to this equation, my ideal weight would be 106 + (6 x 13) = 184 pounds.
 This would be around 83.4 kg.
 The leanest that I have ever been 84.9 kg was when I was around 7-8% body fat.
 Reaching my ‘ideal’ weight would mean that I’ve hit 5% body fat, and to be honest, walking around with 5% body fat is not ideal for many people.
-That is why it is also important to note that being within 10% of this number is considered acceptable because of different body frames and body compositions.
+That is why it is also important to note that we should aim to be within 10% of this number.
+This leeway allows for different body compositions.
 That being said, my ideal weight is really more like a range 184 – 202.4 (83.4 kg – 91.8 kg).

 This range I would consider to be an ideal body weight for me, considering my most recent body transformation.
 I will show pictures below showing myself at around 96 kg (an unhealthy body weight), and then in ranges that are healthy.

 As you can see, when I was 85 kg in December, my abs were very visible.
 I was shredded and walking around with 7% body fat.
-At 89 kg in the middle of September, they are quite visible as well, and what I would consider to be an easily maintainable physique at around 12% body fat.
-My abs first started getting noticeably visible when I hit that 15% mark, or what the Hamwi method range thought would be an ideal body weight for me.
+At 89 kg in the middle of September, they are quite visible as well.
+This is what I would consider to be an easily maintainable physique at around 12% body fat.
+My abs first started getting noticeably visible when I hit that 15% mark.
+This is what the Hamwi method range thought would be an ideal body weight for me.
 As we look to January’s picture, though, you’ll notice that I still had abs, they just weren’t as noticeable.
 Also, I just had quite a large stomach.
 It stretched out past my chest.
 While I wasn’t morbidly obese at this point, this was too fat to be considered ‘ideal.’

-And while the December photo was great, and I had some amazing photoshoots with that physique in the gym, it is hard to maintain that level of leanness all year round, sleep quality suffers, and so an ‘ideal’ weight for myself is closer to that 10-12% range.
-This also happens to be the best range for growing muscle (10-15%) because your body has more fat reserves to work off of.
+And while I had some amazing photoshoots with that physique in December, maintaining it year round is not ideal.
+This is because sleep quality suffers, I was constantly hungry, and I’m at greater risk for injury.
+With this in mind, an ‘ideal’ weight for myself is closer to that 10-12% range.
+Also, this happens to be within an acceptable range to build muscle (10-15%).
+This is because, given a proper diet, your body has more fat reserves to work off of.
 That is why I am currently trying to gain a little more weight in order to keep a healthy weight for me.
-I want to gain more muscle, yet not necessarily more fat, although I know that it is a part of the process.
+I want to gain more muscle, yet not necessarily more fat, although I know that is part of the process.

-Whatever method you use to find your “ideal” body weight, the next few pieces of advice that I’m going to go through will help you in obtaining that goal whether that is to gain weight, lose weight, or just do an overall body recomposition (turn fat into muscle).
+Whatever method you use to find your ideal body weight, the next few pieces of advice will help in achieving that goal.

 The Lazy Method

-This is another method that some people use.
-It is much more simplistic.
-To calculate your lean body mass (that is the weight you would be at, assuming you had around 5% body fat), just simply take your height in centimeters and use that number in pounds.
+This is another, much more simplistic method, when finding your lean body mass.
+To calculate, simply take your height in centimeters and use that number in pounds.
 For me, this is spot on accurate.
 I am approximately 185 centimeters, so my ideal weight is 185 pounds.
 This echoes very closely the Hamwi method and can be an alternative, easy method to use.
 Again, this is what is considered ‘ideal’, not what is practical.
 I cannot stress this enough.
-While it may be awesome showing off 5% or single-digit body fat to friends and impressing people over on Instagram with it, it really isn’t ideal in the quality of life you live due to sleep deprivation and the constant mental struggle one has staying that lean.
+While showing off 5% or single-digit body fat may be cool, how often will you really be without a shirt?
+Moreover, sure, you can impress Instagram or TikTok followers, but is that going to help curb your hunger?
+What about give you better quality sleep?
+And that isn’t even mentioning the constant mental struggle it is to keep that lean.

 The Last Resort